ch-stark/tenreasonsforacmwithgitops/firstdraft.md

 # 10 Reasons to Choose Red Hat Advanced Cluster Management (RHACM) for GitOps with ArgoCD

+RHACM had made efforts to integrate GitopsOperator (RedHats downstream version of ArgoCD) and in the following we would like to highlight shortly why it is of benefit to use both together rather then running GitopsOperator standalone.

 ## 1. UI-Support for ApplicationSets, and getting all relevant info from a "Single Pane of Glass"

 While ArgoCD's UI is not designed for MultiCluster-Management, RHACM offers a user-friendly interface with support for ApplicationSets, allowing you to define and manage multiple applications across clusters.
 The Single Pane of Glass view provides a consolidated overview of your entire multi-cluster environment, simplifying the monitoring and management of applications.